AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/_ctor.md

 AttributeFamilyType Constructor
 ===============================
-AutomationML 2.1 APICreates a wrapper for the specified XElement which is an AttributeType
+Creates a wrapper for the specified XElement which is an AttributeType

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)